satoru-takeuchi/elkdat/README.md

 # Prerequisite environment

 You need to have a Linux system with virtualization feature.
-It the following command shows one or more lines, yoor machine has that feature.
+It the following command returns 0, your machine has that feature.

 ```
-$ egrep '^flags.*(vmx|svm)' /proc/cpuinfo
+$ egrep -q '^flags.*(vmx|svm)' /proc/cpuinfo
 ```

 You should install some packages before initializing elkdat.
-Here is how to install them on Ubuntu 18.04.
+Here is how to install them on Ubuntu 20.04.

 ```
-$ sudo apt-get install git vagrant libvirt-bin libvirt-dev kernel-package qemu-kvm libssl-dev libncurses5-dev
+$ sudo apt install git vagrant libvirt-daemon libvirt-dev kernel-package qemu-kvm libssl-dev libncurses5-dev
 $ sudo usermod -aG libvirt <your user name>
 ```

-If you use other distros, please install corresponding packages.
+If you use other distributions, please install corresponding packages.

 # How to initialize

 Just run `./init` underneath the top of this tool.

-Please note that elkdat downloads whole linux kernel source repository in `./init`.
+Please note that elkdat downloads whole linux kernel source repository.
-If you already have it, please copy it underneath the top directory as "linux".
+If you already have it, please copy it underneath the top directory as "linux"(symlink is also OK).
-In addition, elkdat flushes existing kernel, object files and so on by `mrproper`.
+In addition, elkdat will delete all binary files like kernel images and object files by `mrproper`.

 # How to finalize